 When will I receive a decision on my application?

 We operate a rolling admissions process.
-If you wish to be considered for entry to our Executive MBA starting in February 2020, it is best to apply as early as possible to maximise your chances.
+If you wish to be considered for entry to our Executive MBA programme, it is best to apply as early as possible to maximise your chances.

 I do not meet the standard entry requirements; can I still be considered?

 We welcome candidates with non-traditional qualifications and backgrounds.
 We may be able to consider applicants who do not meet the entry requirements.
 If this applies to you, please contact the Executive MBA Recruitment team for a profile review.

 My application has been unsuccessful; can I have some feedback?

 Please email the Executive MBA Admissions team if you would like feedback on your application.
 Please note that whilst limited feedback can be provided, the decision of the academic selectors is final and it will not be possible for your application to be reconsidered.